AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 [!DNL Live Search] works with PWA Studio but users might see slight differences compared to other Commerce implementations.
 Basic functionality such as search and product listing page work in Venia but some permutations of Graphql might not work correctly.
 There might also be performance differences.

 - The current PWA implementation of [!DNL Live Search] requires more processing time to return search results than [!DNL Live Search] with the native Commerce storefront.
 - [!DNL Live Search] in PWA does not support [event handling](https://developer.adobe.com/commerce/services/shared-services/storefront-events/sdk/).
-As a result, search reporting nor intelligent merchandising will work.
+As a result, search reporting and intelligent merchandising do not work on PWA storefronts.
-- Filtering directly on `description`, `name`, `short_description` is not supported by GraphQL when used with [PWA](https://developer.adobe.com/commerce/pwa-studio/), but they are returned with a more general filter.
+- When using [PWA Studio](https://developer.adobe.com/commerce/pwa-studio/), GraphQL does not support filtering directly on `description`, `name`, `short_description`, but these fields can be returned with a more general filter.

 To use [!DNL Live Search] with PWA Studio, integrators must also: